code-challenger/mean-full-stack/commit.md

-fix auth pages background on 9/27/2017
+Change router behavior on 10/3/2017